+The city of Cape Town, where I live, has experienced consecutive droughts, which have led to acute low dam levels and the institution of extreme water saving measures to avoid severe water shortages.
+The city may have to implement water cuts before the next rainy season.
+Information about historical, present and future climate, usually referred to as “climate information”, can inform users like the city of Cape Town’s water planners and managers to prepare for and manage the effects of extreme climatic events, such as drought, and long-term climatic changes.
 The process that delivers climate information to users can be conceptualised in the form of a climate information value chain as done by the World Meteorological Organization (WMO) in figure 1.
 The value chain is an idealised model of the value creation process, starting with the generation and provision of weather and climate data, and ending with improved decision-making by different types of users.
 Ideally, if value chains operate well, then investments in producing climate information will result in societal benefits, such as improved preparedness to extreme climatic events in Cape Town.
 If they do not work well, the usefulness and value of climate information decreases, and we could see more failures to prepare for impending climate-induced disasters.